peterwatt/deloitte/README.md

 ## Container design

-Since Docker Hub doesn’t have an official Flask repository, I built my own.
+Since Docker Hub doesn’t have an official Flask image, I built my own.
 While you can always use a non-official image, it’s generally recommended to make your own Dockerfile to ensure you know what is in the image.

 I am using the Docker Official image [python:alpine](https://hub.docker.com/_/python).